myflowpl/angular-modals/README.md

 Create and register your modals and later easily open them with $modals service or modal dreictive

 ## Idea
-The main idea behind the manager is to treat the modals as async services, so best is to compare it to $http
+The main idea behind the manager is to treat the modals as async services.
+So lets compare it to $http service

 if you want to get user profile form server, probably you are going to use $http
 ```javascript